chirayu-parmar/EECS2030-F21/Lab 4/README.md

   - shows that a channel may be linked to multiple followers (e.g., channel ch2 followed by f1 and f2), whereas each follower may be linked to multiple channels (e.g., f2 follows ch1 and ch2).
 ![4 2](https://user-images.githubusercontent.com/90284881/148714802-2d8a9d7b-3ffd-4485-9768-1d230c8ef5c3.png)

+- Each video channel ***follower*** is characterized by its name and can be linked to a list of channels.
+Each follower should be kept in synch with each of the channel it follows, whenever a channel update occurs.
+Specifically, there are two kinds of channel followers:
+  - A channel monitor follows a **list of channels**.
+When a monitor is first created, it is specified with the maximum number of channels allowed to follow.
+    For each of the channel it follows, the channel maintains a list of statistical data (updated as soon as a subscriber of the same channel watched one of its released videos): number of views, maximum watch time, and average watch time.